GCSE OCR Chemistry B Paper 2

 Why not get a bit more practice with some chemistry quizzes and then come back and have another try!

 #3.
-What is the formula for the polyatomic ion ammonium?
+What is the formula for the polyatomic ion hydroxide?

 Select all that apply: